convrz/convers/CONTRIBUTING.md

 ## Naming Packages
 ### Where to Put Packages
 - `api`: Define proto files for all service mesh.
-- `bin`: Contains scripts to start the app.
 - `cmd`: Main files, app endpoints.
 - `core`: Core library, applied in this project.
 - `deploy`: Contains scripts and config for deployment.